 - Read the Background Material section in the lab manual for that week's lab.
-This material is usually a brief extension or review of material from lecture, but sometimes (and especially in the first couple weeks of 9A, where the focus is on labspecific skills) it is completely independent of the lecture. - Read through the Activities section in the lab manual to get some idea of what you will be doing when you come in.
+This material is usually a brief extension or review of material from lecture, but sometimes it is completely independent of the lecture. - Read through the Activities section in the lab manual to get some idea of what you will be doing when you come in.